alegaballo/python-telegram-bot-builder/README.md

-# python-telegram-bot-template
+# python-telegram-bot-builder
-Template for Telegram bots built with  python-telegram-bot
+Create templates for Telegram bots from a config file

 1. Create a bot using [@BotFather](https://telegram.me/BotFather)
 2. Set your bot parameters in `config/conf.yml`